Azure-Samples/AzureSqlGettingStartedSamples/go/Readme.md

 > Now that you have explored the basics, you are ready to see how you can make your app better with Azure SQL.
 In this module we will show you a simple example of [Columnstore Indexes](https://docs.microsoft.com/en-us/sql/relational-databases/indexes/columnstore-indexes-overview) and how they can improve data processing speeds.
 Columnstore Indexes can achieve up to 100x better performance on analytical workloads and up to 10x better data compression than traditional rowstore indexes.

-Note!
-May features available in SQL Server are also availble in Azure SQL DB.
+Most features available in SQL Server are also availble in Azure SQL Database.
 Please reference **[this link](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-features)** for a full breakdown of which features are available in Azure SQL Database.

 Fortunately for us, supported features include innovations that can significantly improve your application’s throughput, latency, and security.
 Enjoy!

 ## Create a Console Application to explore Columnstore performance enhancements